E-SMS/.github/profile/README.md

+## Temporally cancelled.
-##Temporally cancelled, no updates of the project for now
+No updates of the project for now